pyaether/aether/README.md

-# PyTempl
+# Aether

 Build HTML user interfaces in Python.

 ## Introduction

-PyTempl is a DSL that lets you build HTML components as Python objects, offering a clean, component-based approach that avoids the complexities of traditional templating engines.
+Aether is a DSL that lets you build HTML components as Python objects, offering a clean, component-based approach that avoids the complexities of traditional templating engines.
 Create reusable components that generate HTML fragments to build complex views, pages, or even entire web applications, all within your Python workflow.

 ## Getting Started